Brand for Success

 “Many of our students are able to land their dream job upon graduation,” Rohm said, pointing to the M-School’s rigorous curriculum and industry connections.
 “We aim to help our students become ‘future proof’ and real world ready.”

-Touting a five-course curriculum custom crafted for marketing majors, Rohm says that the program’s 24-student cohort will double in size by next fall, splitting into two distinct tracks: Strategy & Brand Management and Content Creation.
-The latter will explore the creative process and production, while the Strategy track will focus more on the business side.
+Touting a five-course curriculum custom crafted for marketing majors, Rohm says that the program is now twice as big as when it began back in 2012 with two distinct tracks: Strategy & Brand Management and Content Creation.
+The latter explores the creative process and production, while the Strategy track focuses more on the business side of branding and advertising.

-Open to receiving applications from all majors, Rohm describes the ideal M-School student as “curious, collaborative and an excellent communicator.”
+With a focus on Marketing majors but open to receiving applications from other majors, Rohm describes the ideal M-School student as “curious, collaborative and an excellent communicator.”

 “LMU is truly a wonderful learning community aligned with social justice,” the Detroit, Michigan native said, adding that the M-School is no exception.

-Moreover, Rohm says that LMU’s close proximity to the tech hub of Silicon Beach has helped students bridge the gap between classroom and ever-changing marketing skills needed today, creating a wealth of industry partnerships, internships and career opportunities with companies such as TOMS, Google, Facebook, RPA, Electronic Arts, Deloitte Digital, Deutsch LA, Ignited and many more.
-Additionally, students can take part in a custom apprenticeship program created just for them at Team One, an advertising agency in nearby Playa Vista.
+Moreover, Rohm says that LMU’s close proximity to the tech hub of Silicon Beach has helped students bridge the gap between classroom and ever-changing marketing skills needed today; creating a wealth of industry partnerships, internships and career opportunities with companies such as TOMS, Google, Facebook, RPA, Electronic Arts, Deloitte Digital, Deutsch L.A., Ignited and many more.
+Additionally, students can take part in a custom apprenticeship program custom created for M-School at Team One, an advertising agency in nearby Playa Vista.

-Rohm’s slate of courses includes “The New World of Branding and Advertising,” taught alongside M-School Co-Director Matt Stefl and Professor Julian Saint Clair, “Cross Platform Content Creation,” with experts from the film and creative tech industries, “Creative Brand Management” as well as “Adaptive Media and Analytics” taught with experts in marketing analytics.”
+Rohm’s slate of courses includes “The New World of Branding and Advertising,” taught alongside M-School Co-Director Matt Stefl, “Production Tools and Techniques,” with experts from the film and creative tech industries, and “Full Funnel Marketing” as well as “Adaptive Media and Analytics” taught with experts in growth marketing and analytics.

-Looking to the future, Rohm predicts some potentially scary marketing trends on the horizon, including the rise of more artificial intelligence and voice activated marketing.
+Looking to the future, Rohm predicts some exciting marketing trends on the horizon, including the rise of more artificial intelligence and voice activated marketing.

 “Imagine if Amazon's ‘Alexa’ was your personal assistant and was keeping track of what you buy, where you vacation, etc.,” Rohm said.
 “Everything we use and buy will be become part of a personally-identifiable database.”